 The area on Elmwood grew too small for the event, so in 1904, the Society moved the fair to its present location on property along Bluff Road in Columbia.

 In 1912, the Society bought the Hippodrome Building, which had been used for the Jamestown Exposition near Norfolk, Virginia in 1907 and for the National Republican Convention in 1908.
 It was moved to Columbia, where the National Corn show was held that year.
 Destroyed by fire in 1966, the building was replaced by the present Hampton and Ruff Buildings.

 Today, the State Agricultural and Mechanical Society of South Carolina has full responsibility for the operation of the fair and much of the proceeds are provided to charitable organizations throughout the state.
 Though the fair is still considered the "State Fair", it is not state-owned and receives no appropriation from the State of South Carolina.

-The Society has 6 buildings, totaling more than 125,000 square feet of exhibit space.
-The premiums offered for the Society's annual state fair have grown from $5,000 in 1882 to more than $300,000 today, and, at the same time, attendance has increased from 3,000 to over 600,000.
+T0day the Society has 6 buildings, totaling more than 125,000 square feet of exhibit space.
+The premiums offered for the Society's annual state fair have grown from $5,000 in 1882 to more than $300,000, and, at the same time, attendance has increased from 3,000 to a record-breaking 600,000+.
 Also, other shows, exhibitions, and events are held at the site throughout the year to further the Society's objective "to promote the material, educational, agricultural and industrial interests of the state."
 Throughout its existence, the State Agricultural and Mechanical Society of South Carolina has continued to fulfill that charge.

 THE FAIR GIVES BACK...Thank you for riding those rides and eating all those corndogs!
 Over the last decade, the fair has returned over $1M to educate SC's youth.